EthanBer/plantpredict/README.md

+edit the index.html file to change frontend, backend is in API folder, set baseUrl to http://localhost:8000/ to use local copy of FarmChat
 # MonoRepo

 Welcome to the MonoRepo for FarmStack and Farmer-Chat!
 This repository serves as a centralized hub for managing both the FarmStack application components and the Farmer-Chat project.
 It offers the necessary tools and setups for digital farming management systems and community communication, providing a comprehensive and integrated approach to agricultural solutions.